 The dry form is by far the most common type.
 The wet form is much less common, but it happens more quickly and is more severe.

 Dry ARMD accounts for about 9 out of 10 cases of macular degeneration.
-It develops slowly and causes central vision to become dimmer or more blurry over time.
-It usually does not cause severe vision loss unless it turns into the wet form.
+It develops slowly and causes the central vision to become dimmer or more blurry over time.
+It usually does not cause severe vision loss unless it turns into a wet form.

 Wet ARMD accounts for only about 1 out of 10 cases of macular degeneration.
 It can cause serious vision loss within months or even weeks.
 People who have the wet form have the dry form first.